Grate-Oracle-Lewot/GrateCrystal/README.md

 - Double stat exp gained from battles, 1.9x from vitamins, and vitamins now keep working until near max stat exp
 - A completely different Elite Four based on me and my friends/family (Lance is still the Champion)
 - X items (X Attack, X Defend, etc.) now activate automatically if held in battle
-- Pseudo-Abilities:
+- Pseudo-Abilities: there's no proper Ability system and the following effects are not named in-game, but they are described by various NPCs and such.
+Dual-typed Pokémon can have two type-dependent effects.
-  - Pokémon that would/should have Levitate are given a similar Ground immunity, but certain Ground moves still work on them, like Bone Club and Mud-Slap; an up arrow is shown to indicate levitation in battle, on the stats screen, and in the Pokédex
+  - Levitate: Includes Pokémon that have Levitate in the real games as well as some others that I think should, plus some would-be Flying types who have had their types changed.
+This effect grants an immunity to some Ground type moves, but not others.
+The ones that still hit are those not bound to the floor: the bone moves and Mud-Slap.
+A special up-arrow icon indicates a Levitating Pokémon, shown in battle, on the stats screen, and in the Pokédex.
-  - All Poison types have a similar effect to Liquid Ooze: draining moves used against them will hurt instead of heal, including Leech Seed but excluding Dream Eater as a special exception; however, if the user of the draining move is also Poison-type, then they still get healed
+  - Liquid Ooze: Applies to all Poison types.
+Draining moves used against them will hurt instead of heal, including Leech Seed but excluding Dream Eater as a special exception.
+However, if the user of the draining move is also Poison type, then they still get healed.
+  - Early Bird: All Flying types wake up earlier from Sleep (unless caused by Rest, disobedience, or falling out of a tree).
-  - All Electric types have a 30% chance to Paralyze attackers on contact (but Ground types are immune to this)
+  - Static: All Electric types have a 30% chance to Paralyze attackers on contact.
+Ground types are immune to this.
-  - All Fairy types have a 30% chance to infatuate opposite-gender attackers on contact (but Dark types are immune to this)
+  - Cute Charm: All Fairy types have a 30% chance to infatuate opposite-gender attackers on contact.
+Dark types are immune to this.
-  - All Grass types get a 50% Speed boost in Harsh Sunlight
+  - Chlorophyll: All Grass types get a 50% Speed boost in Harsh Sunlight.
-  - All Rock types get a 50% Special Defense boost in Sandstorms
-  - All Ice types get a 50% Defense boost in Hail
+  - Water Veil: All Water types are immune to being Burned.
+  - Inner Focus: All Psychic types are immune to flinching.
+  - Battle Armor: All Dragon types are immune to critical hits.
   - Fire types are immune to being Frozen
-  - Water types are immune to being Burned
   - Steel types are immune to being Poisoned (mostly redundant, but previously Twineedle could do it; this feature is now available [as a tutorial](https://github.com/pret/pokecrystal/wiki/Prevent-Steel%E2%80%90types-from-being-poisoned-by-Twineedle))
-  - Psychic types are immune to flinching
-  - Dragon types are immune to critical hits
+  - Rock types get a 50% Special Defense boost in Sandstorms
+  - Ice types get a 50% Defense boost in Hail
   - Ghost types are immune to Mean Look and Spider Web (they can still be trapped by Fire Spin, etc.)
-  - Flying types wake up earlier from Sleep (unless caused by Rest, disobedience, or falling out of a tree)
   - Fighting types don't lose Attack while Burned
   - We can count Shuckle's ability to make Berry Juice, which is now a much better item
   - Miltank can produce Moomoo Milk in the same manner as Shuckle fermenting Berries (in this case it needs an empty held item slot)